willycornelissen/aod2/README.md

-# aod2
+# Automatic Onset Detection Dataset

-Automatic Onset Detection Dataset
+A dataset with annotated onsets for monophonic single instruments.